MoniMurray/bookworms-et-al/README.md

     - Ratings or Reviews
     - Shopping Cart, Checkout and Payment System

-3. What tables of data would your database need, and what data might be included in these tables?
+3. What entities would your database need, and what data might be included in these entities?

 | User (allauth) | Profile           | Products      | Category | Author  | Checkout: Order          | Checkout: OrderLineItem | Club          |
 | -------------- | ----------------- | ------------- | -------- | ------- | ------------------------ | ----------------------- | ------------- |